woernerm/fluent_anvil/README.md

 # Fluent Anvil
-[Fluent](https://projectfluent.org/) is a localization system for natural-sounding translations.
-There are official implementations for [JavaScript](https://github.com/projectfluent/fluent.js), [Python](https://github.com/projectfluent/python-fluent) and [Rust](https://github.com/projectfluent/fluent-rs).
-This library provides an interface for [Anvil](https://anvil.works/).
-The repository contains both the JavaScript interface as well as the corresponding Anvil app.

-In the Anvil editor you can add this library as a third party dependency using the token UHLC7WE6TELL25TO .
-Therefore, you do not need to download this library unless you want to contribute (you are welcome to do so), want to know how it works or experience issues adding it as a dependency.
-Please note that this is a personal project with the hope that it may be of use to others as well.
-I am neither affiliated with [Project Fluent](https://projectfluent.org/) nor [Anvil](https://anvil.works/).

-## Why use Fluent?
+This library makes it easy to serve high-quality translated and localized versions of your Anvil app.
+You can make your App appeal to and accessible for everyone.
+All you need to do is add it as a third party dependency with the token UHLC7WE6TELL25TO .
+The library serves as a Python interface to [Fluent](https://projectfluent.org/).
+It is a localization system developed by Mozilla for natural-sounding translations.
 In contrast to gettext you can create more nuanced and natural sounding translations.
 For example, Polish has more plural forms than English or German.
-Therefore, selecting the right translation requires knowing whether there are one, few or many of something.
-With localization systems like gettext, this requires adding additional logic inside your application for every special case you might encounter for all languages you want to support.
+Therefore, selecting the right translation requires knowing how many there are of something.
+With localization systems like gettext, this requires adding additional logic inside your application.
 With fluent, this language-specific logic is encapsulated in the translation file and does not impact other translations.

-Personally, I also find fluent easier to learn and use than gettext.
-In simple cases, a translation for a given locale is just a text file with string definitions like:
+Personally, I think the greatest thing about fluent apart from the translation quality is that is easier to learn and use than gettext: It uses only one simple text file format (.ftl) and does not require specialized extraction tools.
+Often, translations are as simple as this:

 en_US/main.ftl:
 ```